-If elected, all nominees will serve for a term commencing on the date of the annual meeting and continuing until the 2022 annual meeting of stockholders or until each person's successor is duly elected and qualified.
+If elected, all nominees will serve for a term commencing on the date of the annual meeting and continuing until the 2023 annual meeting of stockholders or until each person's successor is duly elected and qualified.
 Each nominee has consented to being named as a nominee and agreed to serve if elected.
 If any named nominee is unable to serve, proxies will be voted for the remaining named nominees.
 Information about each of the director nominees is provided below.
-Each director, other than JoAnn S. Lilek, is currently serving as a director of the Company.
+Each director is currently serving as a director of the Company.

-Lynne P. Fox Age 63
+Lynne P. Fox Age 64 Director